PavanTeja201107/Bank-Management-System-Cpp/README.md

 ## How to Compile and Run (Locally)
 **On Windows/Linux/macOS:**
-Make sure you have g++ installed.
+-Make sure you have g++ installed.
 Open terminal inside the project folder:
-Command for compilation: g++ main.cpp -o bankApp Command for output: ./bankApp           # Use bankApp.exe if you're on Windows CMD
+-Command for compilation: g++ main.cpp -o bankApp -Command for output: ./bankApp           # Use bankApp.exe if you're on Windows CMD
 ## OUTPUT:
 # Menu
 ![image](https://github.com/user-attachments/assets/21631ca4-28fc-4fbb-b7dc-c941097c3982)